Immigration / Visa / Citizenship

 Defense against violations

 Penalties for violating immigration laws are severe, including heavy fines for employers and lifetime bans from entering the United States for immigrants convicted of misrepresenting material facts.
-Our skilled attorneys know what is necessary to mount a successful defense, and will defend you vigorously against such charges.
+Our skilled immigration attorneys in Miami know what is necessary to mount a successful defense, and will defend you vigorously against such charges.